Improved $K_{e3}$ radiative corrections sharpen the $K_{\mu 2}$--$K_{l3}$ discrepancy: Comparing with the ChPT result

 The quantity $S_\mathrm{EW}$ was first introduced by Marciano and Sirlin in Ref.\cite{Marciano:1993sh} as a process-independent factor that accounts for the large electroweak logarithm in the electroweak RC \cite{Sirlin:1977sv,Sirlin:1981ie} including the $\mathcal{O}(\alpha_s)$ pQCD corrections on top of it, as well as the resummation of the QED logs (i.e. $\delta_\mathrm{HO}^\mathrm{QED}$ in our notation).
 It was often quoted schematically in the literature as~\cite{Cirigliano:2008wn,Cirigliano:2011ny}:

-where the $\rho$-mass appears here simply as an arbitrarily-chosen low-energy scale.
-It is impossible to infer its exact value from the expression above because some of the important components (e.g. $\delta_\mathrm{HO}^\mathrm{QED}$) are not shown, and it is also not clear what scale one should choose for $\alpha_s$.
-Fortunately, as a common consensus to some extent, the value $S_\mathrm{EW}=1.0232(3)_\mathrm{HO}$ was always used for all practical purposes in the recent years (see, e.g. Refs.\cite{Cirigliano:2001mk,Cirigliano:2004pv} and the FLAVIAnet global analysis, Ref.\cite{Antonelli:2010yf}), where the central value comes from Ref.\cite{Marciano:1993sh} and the estimated uncertainty of the QED log resummation comes from Ref.\cite{Erler:2002mv}.
+where the $\rho$-mass appears as a low-energy scale.
+It is not straightforward to infer its exact value from the expression above because some of the important components (e.g. $\delta_\mathrm{HO}^\mathrm{QED}$) are not explicitly shown, and it is also not clear what scale one should choose for $\alpha_s$.
+Fortunately, as a common consensus, the value $S_\mathrm{EW}=1.0232(3)_\mathrm{HO}$ was always used for all practical purposes in the recent years (see, e.g. Refs.\cite{Cirigliano:2001mk,Cirigliano:2004pv} and the FLAVIAnet global analysis, Ref.\cite{Antonelli:2010yf}), where the central value comes from Ref.\cite{Marciano:1993sh} and the estimated uncertainty of the QED log resummation comes from Ref.\cite{Erler:2002mv}.
 Notice that although Ref.\cite{Cirigliano:2011ny} quoted a slightly different value of $S_\mathrm{EW}=1.0223(5)$, but that number was never used in any subsequent analysis.

 Now, the process-independent physics included in our $\left(\delta_{K_{e3}}\right)_\mathrm{tot}$ are not only those described by $S_\mathrm{EW}$ but even more.
 For example, the most important pQCD correction contained in $\left(\delta_{K_{e3}}\right)_{\gamma W}^{b,A}$ is calculated to $\mathcal{O}(\alpha_s^4)$ instead of just $\mathcal{O}(\alpha_s)$ in $S_\mathrm{EW}$.
 Therefore, it is not the most natural choice to remove $S_\mathrm{EW}-1$ \textit{analytically} from $\left(\delta_{K_{e3}}\right)_\mathrm{tot}$ in order to compare our result with the ChPT result.
 Instead, it is more convenient to take the above-mentioned numerical value of $S_\mathrm{EW}$ simply as its \textit{definition}, i.e.,